panubo/docker-postfix/README.md

 # Postfix Docker Image

-Postfix SMTP Relay based on Debian Buster.
+Postfix SMTP Relay based on Debian Bullseye.

 Highly configurable Docker image for SMTP relaying.
 Use wherever a connected service requires SMTP sending capabilities.
 Supports TLS out of the box and DKIM